-Urban refugees face myriad challenges.
+The challenges urban refugees face are myriad.
 The rising cost of rent, food, and transport were cited as the biggest challenges, along with the limited freedom of movement and the closure of schools.
-Many of these challenges are faced by the urban poor in Arua, as well, while others such as the closure of schools affected all parents and children in the city.
-One South Sudanese refugee, a mother of two, explained, "Living in Arua is really so challenging in that rent is so expensive for me to afford a good house for my family.
-Landlord keeps increasing rent charges, which made me to move to where I am right now.
-The high prices in the market on food items have been hard, especially during the Covid-19 lockdown, yet the food I receive from the settlement cannot sustain my family to the end of the month."5
+Many of these challenges are faced by the urban poor in Arua as well, while others such as the closure of schools affected all parents and children in the city.
+One South Sudanese refugee, a mother of two, explained,

+Living in Arua is really so challenging in that rent is so expensive for me to afford a good house for my family.
+Landlord keep increasing rent charges which made me to move to where I am right now.
+The high prices in the market on food items have been hard, especially during the COVID-19 lockdown yet the food I receive from the settlement cannot sustain my family to the end of the month.